KSU-Fall-2024-Minecraft-Gamemode-T3/Prison/README.md

 >/ranks

-This shows rank progression and the how much ranks can be bought.
+This shows rank progression and the cost to buy up into the next ranks.

 >/rankup

-This will help the player to get to the next level, if they has enough money.
+This will take the player to the next immediate rank if they have the money to buy it.

 >/prison reload

 Reloads this plugin and configuration files.

->/sell

-Opens up a gui where items can be sold individually.

->sellall

-Sells all defined items in the players inventory

 >/mines